ZoeyVid/nginx-proxy-manager/README.md

 **Note: watchtower does NOT update NPMplus, you need to do it yourself (it will only pull the image, but not update the container itself).** <br>
 **Note: access.log/stream.log, logrotate and goaccess are NOT enabled by default bceuase of GDPR, you can enable them in the compose.yaml.** <br>
 **Note: no support for the CF-Connecting-IPv6 header when using [Cloudflares Pseudo IPv4](https://developers.cloudflare.com/network/pseudo-ipv4)** <br>
-**Note: Setups running inside LXC (running a Container in a Container makes no sense) or Unraid (bad container implementation) are not supported, if you want to report something please reproduce it somewhere else before reporting.** <br>
+**Note: Setups running inside LXC (running a Container in a Container makes no sense), Unraid (bad container implementation) or Synology (Port 80/443 blocked) are not recommended, if you want to report something please reproduce it somewhere else before reporting.** <br>

 **Note: add `net.ipv4.ip_unprivileged_port_start=0` at the end of `/etc/sysctl.conf` to support PUID/PGID in network mode host.** <br>
 **Note: Don't forget to open Port 80 (tcp) and 443 (tcp AND udp, http3/quic needs udp) in your firewall (because of network mode host, you also need to open this ports in ufw, if you use ufw).** <br>